Elena Veselova / Shutterstock

 Davisaurus Rex / Shutterstock

-It seems to have started with boardfluencer Marissa Mullen who started posting beautiful charcuterie boards, propelling her to Instagram fame.
+It seems to have started with boardfluencer Marissa Mullen who started posting beautiful charcuterie boards, giving us the charcuterie board inspiration we didn’t know we needed, which then propelled her to Instagram fame.
 That later turned into media appearances, collaborations and ultimately a book published in May 2020 called That Cheese Plate Will Change Your Life.

 These boutique meateries have been around for more than 500 years and were prevalent during a time when there was a need to preserve meat when refrigeration did not exist.
 Charcuterie has a long shelf-life, aging the meat with smoke and salt which gives it more flavor and texture, like a jerky sliced to be very thin.